hyperion-rt/hyperion/docs/setup/setup_conf.rst

 sensible default is chosen).

-Since the number of photons is crucial to produce good quality results, you can read up more about setting sensible values at :doc:photon_numbers.
+Since the number of photons is crucial to produce good quality results, you can read up more about setting sensible values at :doc:`photon_numbers`.

 .. _convergence: